Arronk/My-Coding-Journey/LogR2.md

 overall I managed to get the three psets questions from week 1 done without too much hassle.
 I think my solution to the third question was a bit WET and sloppy but i passed the checks so I am going to move on.
 Started readin the course text book tonight to further my understanding whilst I wait for the next week of content to be released.

+## Day 48: 04.09.2018

+### Progress: Completed credit.py for pset6 in cs50

+Since I had some spare time still before week 2 MIT coursework is released I kept going with pset6 for cs50.
+I only need to submit one more ported file in python and i'm done with sentimentals and then onto similarities to build a small dynamic web page.